rileybathurst/priest-broken/README.md

 I need some new hero name

 I've renamed the old her to summit which is the light grey are at the top of the page mainly on the front page

+## Layout

+Is it going to be possible to line up all the angles or does that matter if it just looks nice